kiran-regmi/incident-response-server-error/README.md

 - ***[Battling Ransomware: How to Respond to a Ransomware Incident](https://www.forbes.com/councils/forbestechcouncil/2018/12/27/battling-ransomware-how-to-respond-to-a-ransomware-incident/)***
 - ***[Frequently Asked Questions - Ransomware | Information Security Office](https://security.berkeley.edu/faq/ransomware/)***
 - ***[What to do before and after a cybersecurity breach?](https://www.american.edu/kogod/research/cybergov/upload/what-to-do.pdf)***

+🛡️ Summary: Dealing with a Compromised Server
+At Commonwealth Bank, the Cyber Security Team handles daily threats and incidents to maintain the organization’s digital integrity.

+Today, a potential server compromise has been brought to the team's attention through a soft complaint.
+This project aims to investigate and respond to this incident.

+⚠️ Challenge:
+The team leader has flagged suspicious activity suggesting a server may have been compromised.
+What would you do?

+🎯 Project Objectives
+In this project, we aim to answer the following key questions:

+What type of attack occurred?
+How can we be sure?

+What are the immediate next steps for a cybersecurity analyst?

+How do we contain, resolve, and recover from this incident?

+What activities are needed post-incident to learn and improve?

+🧭 Table of Contents
+🔍 Investigating the Incident

+📚 Resources to Explore

+📝 Investigation Summary Report

+🔍 Investigating the Incident
+🕒 Timeline of Events
+10:30 AM – Initial Report
+An employee reports receiving an email from HR requesting timesheet updates.

+After clicking the provided link, they’re redirected to a fake company portal.

+Upon entering credentials, an error page appears.

+Screenshot:

+2:00 PM – Escalation
+8 similar reports flood the IT Service Desk.

+Investigation reveals 62 employees (mainly from the Risk Department) received the same phishing email.

+The fake site was designed to:

+Steal credentials

+Download and execute malicious software

+3:50 PM – Symptoms of Malware
+Multiple employees report:

+Inability to access shared drives

+Receiving errors when opening previously accessible Word documents

+These signs strongly indicate a possible malware infection—potentially ransomware.

+📚 Resources to Explore
+Expand your understanding of the threat landscape and best practices:

+🔗 Top 10 Common Types of Cybersecurity Attacks – Datto

+🔗 11 Types of Phishing + Real-Life Examples – Panda Security

+🔗 Ransomware Response: 8 Critical Steps – Emsisoft

+🔗 How to Respond to Ransomware – Forbes Tech Council

+🔗 Ransomware FAQ – UC Berkeley Information Security Office

+🔗 What to Do Before and After a Cybersecurity Breach – AU CyberGov

+📝 Investigation Summary Report →
+📍 Refer to the “Investigation Summary Report” section for an in-depth breakdown of the tasks, responses, and learnings from this incident.

 # 🕵️‍♀️ Investigation Summary Report
 ## 🧩 Task One – Type of Attack & Rationale